gcontarini/NewO-vault/README.md

 Following a configurable grace period, anyone can forcibly unstake an account if the locking period + grace period have elapsed.
-The account forcing the unstaking receives some of the forcibly unstaked account's unclaimed rewards.
+The account forcing the unstaking receives some of the forcibly unstaked account's unclaimed rewards (another configurable parameter).

+## Re-locking

+An address can re-lock its locked tokens anytime.
+Re-locking causes the amount of veNEWO to be recalculated, and the new unlock time must be at the same time or in the future when compared to the exisitng unlock time for the same address.

+The re-locked address needs to notify reward vaults of the new unlock time and veNEWO amount.

 # Contracts